 Published on January 23, 2020

-If you have taken the popular acid-reducing medication Zantac to help with a variety of issues, including things like peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome, then you may be aware of an ongoing voluntary recall for the product.
+If you have taken the popular acid-reducing medication Zantac to help with a variety of issues, including things like peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome, then you may have been aware of an ongoing voluntary recall for the product.
 As of April 1, 2020, however, the FDA has formalized the Zantac recall and mandated that all ranitidine products be removed from U.S. markets.
 Zantac and other generic medications of the same compound, ranitidine, are being recalled by distributors such as Walmart, CVS, Rite Aid, and Walgreens, who are offering customers a refund for the product.
 In addition, a variety of pharmaceutical companies have discontinued the production of the medication until further notice.

 If you have taken Zantac and are concerned about the possible cancer-causing issues associated with it, take a look below to learn more now.
-If you believe that you are in need of legal assistance in order to help you navigate this process, join a class-action lawsuit, or seek your own legal action against any number of producers, distributors, or prescribers, then contact the team at 1-800-Injured as soon as possible.
-We will be happy to connect you with an attorney who is ready and willing to take your case.
-Our network of personal injury lawyers are trustworthy and aggressive, and we are proud to connect our clients with such reputable legal professionals.
+If you believe that you are in need of legal assistance in order to help you navigate this process, join a class-action lawsuit, or seek your own legal action against any number of producers, distributors, or prescribers, then contact the team at Balkin & Mausner as soon as possible.
+Our personal injury lawyers are trustworthy and aggressive.

 Read more below to learn about the ingredients in Zantac that cause cancer.